bcbio/bcbio-nextgen/docs/contents/code.rst

 ~~~~~~~
 Write new aligners within their own submodule inside the ``ngsalign``
 directory. `bwa.py`_ is a good example to follow along with.
 There are
-three functions to implement, based on which type of alignment you'd
+two functions to implement, based on which type of alignment you'd
 like to allow:

 - ``align_bam`` -- Performs alignment given an input BAM file.
   Expected to return a sorted BAM output file.

-- ``align_pipe`` -- Performs alignment given FASTQ inputs (gzipped or
+- ``align`` -- Performs alignment given FASTQ inputs (gzipped or not).
+This is
-  not).
-Expected to implemented an approach with unix-pipe that
+  generally expected to implement an approach with unix-pipe that minimizes
-  minimizes intermediates and disk IO.
-Expected to return a sorted BAM
+  intermediates and disk IO, returning a sorted BAM output file.
+For
-  output file.

-- ``align`` -- Performs alignment given FASTQ inputs, returning a text
-  based SAM file.
+  back-compatibility this can also return a text based SAM file.

-``align_bam`` and ``align_pipe`` are most commonly used now, which
-``align`` provides functionality for older aligners that do not easily
-support a piped approach.
-See the :ref:`names-codedetails` section for more
-details on arguments.
+See the :ref:`names-codedetails` section for more details on arguments.

 Other required implementation details include: